puffyCid/artemis/CONTRIBUTING.md

    \
    A small consequence of this is the number of dependencies in a Rust project can explode very quickly depending on the third-party crate that is added.
 3. Usage of unsafe is **not** allowed.
-Exceptions may be allowed for extremely edge case scenarios.
+Exceptions may be granted for limited edge case scenarios.
 4. Try to avoid system APIs.
 When possible artemis should try to avoid calling system APIs.
 Similar to unsafe, exceptions may allowed in **some** scenarios:
    - Volatile artifact such processes or network connections.
 These artifacts only exist in memory and typically require OS APIs to parse them
    - Complex proprietary formats such compression or encryption.
-This formats are extremely complex and can be very difficult to implement natively in Rust.
+These formats are extremely complex and could be very difficult to implement natively in Rust.
-5. Shelling out to other processes or tools is currently not allowed.
+5. Shelling out to other processes or tools is not allowed.
 6. Submitting data to third-party sites (ex: VirusTotal) is not allowed.